Davvos11/synth/readme.md

 A (currently) simple VST3 Synthesizer, written in Rust.
 Mainly created to learn about writing Synthesizers.

+### Note:
+The current version suffers from bad performance (because of my bad code design when implementing some features), and a few bugs.
+Check out the `release` branch for a better performing version (with less features).

 ## Features
 - [x] Sine wave generation
 - [x] Polyphonic midi input